sgl-project/sglang/README.md

 It makes your interaction with LLMs faster and more controllable by co-designing the frontend language and the runtime system.

 The core features include:
-- **A Flexible Front-End Language**: This allows for easy programming of LLM applications with multiple chained generation calls, advanced prompting techniques, control flow, multiple modalities, parallelism, and external interaction.
+- **Flexible Frontend Language**: Enables easy programming of LLM applications with chained generation calls, advanced prompting, control flow, multiple modalities, parallelism, and external interactions.
-- **A High-Performance Runtime with RadixAttention**: This feature significantly accelerates the execution of complex LLM programs by automatically reusing the KV cache across multiple calls.
-It can also be used as a standalone serving engine with all common techniques implemented, such as continuous batching and tensor parallelism.
+- **High-Performance Backend Runtime**: Features RadixAttention for accelerating complex LLM programs by reusing the KV cache across multiple calls.
+It can also serve as a standalone engine with all common techniques implemented (e.g., continuous batching and tensor parallelism).

 ## News
 - [2024/02] 🔥 SGLang enables **3x faster JSON decoding** with compressed finite state machine ([blog](https://lmsys.org/blog/2024-02-05-compressed-fsm/)).